mlresearch/v8/_posts/2009-03-02-cesa-bianchi10a.md

   annotations is built so to minimize a global loss function defined over the hierarchy.
   We also address the problem of sparsity of annotations by introducing a cost-sensitive parameter that allows to control the precision-recall trade-off.
-Experiments with the model organism \emph S. cerevisiae, using the FunCat taxonomy and seven biomolecular data sets, reveal a significant advantage of our techniques over “flat” and cost-insensitive hierarchical ensembles.'
+Experiments with the model organism S. cerevisiae, using the FunCat taxonomy and seven biomolecular data sets, reveal a significant advantage of our techniques over “flat” and cost-insensitive hierarchical ensembles.'
 pdf: http://proceedings.mlr.press/v8/cesa-bianchi10a/cesa-bianchi10a.pdf